psychemedia/storytelling-notes/and-the-girl-played-on.md

 And when he got there, he was summoned in before the Count.

-I will not bore you with the details, but the Count's thinking was this: if he could send the young man away, there would be no wedding.
+I will not labour you with the details, but the Count's thinking was this: if he could send the young man away, there would be no wedding.
 And if there was to be no wedding, there would be no reason for Renelde to make his funeral shift.
 And so he gave the boy on a quest, to find something for him that could not possibly exist, the details of which I will not bore you with now.
 And that the boy should leave *NOW*, there was no time to waste: the sooner he left, the sooner he would be back — (ha! or never...) — and the Count would send a message to Renelde to say her young man was running an errand for him.

 "Now be about your task before you forget it", he said, and the young man was sent on his way.